-Rewinder to the left, then contact for blitz.
+The rewinder is to the left, then a blitz contact.
 (German for flash.)
 To the right was the shutter release button and a window to view correct settings between the two arrows.
 On both sides of the removable prism house were two buttons to push in to release it.
-Winder handle on the rear wall.
+The winder handle on the rear wall.

 Counter wheel at the bottom, counting down.
 Winder to the top right.

 Canon had been making Leica-like range finder cameras. and good ones, too, but struggled as Asahi Pentax.
 Miranda, Topcon and, eventually Nikon were jumping forward with their new PP SLRs.
 Canons first, which actually came just before Nikon, was never a great success.
 With a rather clumsy design and no really new features, it lost against Nikon, Pentax and Miranda.
 My sample is an early one, sn.
 22864.
 Size: 148x98x49mm.

 Super Canonmatic 50/1,8.
 Sn.
 25087.